jometzg/azure-openai-ground-up/README.md

 The above should allow you to run all of the steps in this tutorial.

 ## Tutorial Steps
-### Your first OpenAI chat call
+### Your first OpenAI call
-Inside Visual Studio code, create a new file and save as "OpenAI-samples.http".
+Inside Visual Studio code, create a new file and save as "openai-samples.http".
 This will then indicate to VS Code that the REST client can then use this file to execute HTTP REST requests.

 In the blank file type:
 ```